antoniocgj/MOSFHET/README.md

 MOSFHET is a research-oriented highly-optimized implementation of [TFHE](https://github.com/tfhe/tfhe/).
 It includes the main techniques proposed so far for improving performance or error rate in TFHE.
 The library is fully portable with optional optimizations for Intel AVX2, FMA, AVX-512, and VAES.

-We are slowly adding more comments to the code and more examples to the [applications folder](applications/).
-For any questions or suggestions, please contact me at <antonio.guimaraes@ic.unicamp.br>.

 ## Implemented Techniques

 - The Functional [[1]](https://link.springer.com/chapter/10.1007/978-3-030-20951-3_20) or Programmable [[2]](https://link.springer.com/chapter/10.1007/978-3-030-78086-9_1) Bootstrap and its improved version [[3]](https://link.springer.com/chapter/10.1007/978-3-030-92078-4_23).